ConnectedLib/connectedlib10/modules/partnerships/section-4-1.md

 <li>Who will train staff, if needed? </li>
 <li>Who will be responsible for maintaining the project or program and any related materials?</li>
 <li>If changes are needed mid-way through the collaboration, who will decide what changes to make, and when? </li>
 <li>How will you evaluate the program’s success?
-What will you measure, and who will do collect that information?
+What will you measure, and who will collect that information?
 Who will receive a copy of the final evaluation report? </li>
 </ul>
 </div>
 <br>
 <br>
 <div class="explanatory">

-<p><span class="box-title">Resources for Establishin a Partnerships</span></p>
+<p><span class="box-title">Resources for Establishing a Partnership</span></p>

 <ul>
  <li><a href="http://www.nisenet.org/sites/default/files/MOU%20Sample%20Template%2011-20-2015.docx" target="_blank">Memorandum of Understanding Sample Template</a>.
 NISE Network (2015).</li>